 Meaning

-“My very best friend died in a car accident when I was 16 years old.
+In the quote “My very best friend died in a car accident when I was 16 years old.
 That was the hardest blow emotionally that I have ever had to endure.
 Suddenly, you realize tomorrow might not come.
-Now I live by the motto, ‘Today is what I have.’” presents a viewpoint centered on friendship.
-It implies that meaningful bonds require openness and encourages us to remember that shared moments build loyalty.
+Now I live by the motto, ‘Today is what I have.’,” the emphasis is on friendship.
+It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.

 Theme